PiensaGrande/rachel-site_info/README.md

 ## Future Direction / TODO

-*further adjust the form interface to remove PG-specific defaults for student-teacher type, underserved scale, funding source and funding type

 *add error messages when attempting to download prior to creating site-info.json or adjust stats to not show link.

 *decide if we wish to support editing of json elements besides the UUID